tfb-sv/MIW-ART/README.md

 (you need to run firstly "training" or you can use an available model checkpoint which is in results/training_results folder)

-(you need to run secondly "newicking" or you can use an available newick file which is in results/evaluation_results folder)
+(you need to run secondly "Newicking" or you can use an available Newick file which is in results/evaluation_results folder)

 > python inspect_subtrees.py --data_names "freesolv"